In a recent post, I had to type up a brief healthy carbs list, giving a few examples of those “good” carbs we should include with our regular eats.

 Potatoes in their unprocessed form are actually a great carb choice.
 The skin of the potato has fiber and nutrients, so make sure you eat this part!

 Try baking a potato in the oven and throwing on a protein and some veggies.
-Or make your own fries by cutting a raw potato into slices, drizzling on a little olive oil, a couple pinches of salt, and some rosemary!
+Or make your own fries by cutting a potato into slices, adding a dash of olive oil, salt, and rosemary, and roasting in the oven at 400°F for around 30-40 minutes!

 Check out this Roasted Fingerling Potato recipe by Angela from Marathons and Motivation!